WallarooLabs/wally/book/metrics/metrics-ui.md

 The first graph we'll see is the Percent by Latency Bin graph.
 This graph is grouped by the following bins on the x-axis: ≤ 1 μs, ≤ 4 μs, ≤ 16 μs, ≤ 66 μs, ≤ 260 μs, ≤ 1 ms, ≤ 4 ms, ≤ 16 ms, ≤ 66 ms, ≤ 260 ms, ≤ 1 s, > 1.
 Where the time unit represents the upper limit of that bin and the lower limit is the upper limit of the bin before it (or 0 for the first bin).
 Each bar representing the percent of latencies that fall within that bins range.
 With the y-axis representing the percentage for each bin.

-If we look at our example below we can see that roughly 75% of our latencies for all messages processed within the last 5 minutes for the Celsius Conversion Pipeline are greater than 1 microsecond but less than or equal to half a millisecond.
+If we look at our example below we can see that roughly 75% of our latencies for all messages processed within the last 5 minutes for the Alerts Pipeline are greater than 1 microsecond but less than or equal to half a millisecond.

 ![Percent by Latency Graph](/book/metrics/images/percent-by-latency-graph.png)